 LMRA visa fees payment

-The fess payment at the Labour Market Regulatory Authority (LMRA) can be made by using any of the two methods of transactions:
+The fees payment at the Labour Market Regulatory Authority (LMRA) can be made by using any of the two methods of transaction:

 - Online through EMS system using the Visa Card, Master Card, American Express and ATM Card.

 - Through Al Ahli United Bank, Al Hilal Islamic Banking Services and Al Salam Bank.

 The Labour Market Regulatory Authority’s (LMRA) total processing time is between one (1) to ten (10) business days, provided that all the submitted information and documents were correct and clear and the requirements were fulfilled at the time of submission.

 LMRA visa cancellation